Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The disrupted genes were concentrated in pathways governing synaptic communication, consistent with SETD5's role in intellectual and behavioral development.

-Relevance for families This study provides the molecular explanation for why SETD5 haploinsufficiency affects cognition and behavior.
-The NCoR pathway has been studied as a potential therapeutic target in SETD5 Syndrome research.
+This study provides a molecular explanation for why SETD5 haploinsufficiency affects cognition and behavior.
+The NCoR pathway, a gene-regulating complex inside cells, has been studied as a potential therapeutic target in SETD5 Syndrome research.
 No clinical treatments based on this pathway have been developed.

 Background Genetic Variants Help Explain Why Phenotype Severity Varies Among SETD5 Patients

-What was studied: Researchers analyzed 757 individuals carrying variants in 13 known neurodevelopmental disorder genes — including SETD5 — to understand why two people with the same primary disease variant can have very different levels of cognitive and developmental impairment.
+Researchers analyzed 757 individuals carrying variants in 13 known brain development disorder genes, including SETD5, to understand why two people with the same primary gene variant can have very different levels of cognitive and developmental difficulty.

 • For individuals carrying SETD5 variants, phenotype severity was significantly influenced by additional rare variants elsewhere in the genome — so-called "second hits" or background modifier variants.